Louise-X10/delta-debugging/README.md

 P.S.
 Note that the valid input here may or may not cause the program to crash.
 We only call it "valid" because it is chosen from a seed corpus or is an input that user would expect, hence is a well-structured input that should not crash the program.
 If it does indeed crash the program, then it only signifies that the bug in the program affects these well-structured inputs as well.

 P.S.
-While my delta-debugger performs minimization on the given failing input, they are often already minimized when output by fuzzers.
+While my delta-debugger performs minimization on the given failing input, sometimes they are already minimal when output by fuzzers.
+Thus, I also have an option to skip the minimization step, by setting `skipmin=True` when calling `ddiff_max`.
+It is set to False for all my evaluations to be safe.

 # Examples